cpatrickalves/json-diff/README.md

-# JSON Files Comparison
+# JSON Files Differences

-In this simple project I createad a Python script that compares two JSON files and shows their differences.
+In this simple project, I created a Python script that compares two JSON files and shows their differences.

-### usage:
+### How to use:

 ```
 #> python json_diffs.py examples\file01.json examples\file02.json